FA Cup semi-finals: Records

 Villa Park in Birmingham hosted 55 semi-final matches between 1901 and 2007, more than any other stadium.

 Villa Park is the most used stadium in FA Cup semi–final history, having hosted 57 semi–finals.

 The record for most appearances in semi-finals is held by Manchester United, with 32 in total.

-The record for most consecutive semi-final appearances is held by Manchester City, with seven successive semi-finals between the years of 2019 to 2025.
+The record for most consecutive semi-final appearances is held by Manchester City, with eight successive semi-finals between the years of 2019 to 2026.

 The highest attendance for an FA Cup semi-final is 88,141 for Everton's penalty win over Manchester United on 19 April 2009.
 It was the fourth semi-final to be played at the new Wembley Stadium.

 The highest winning margin was Newcastle United's 6–0 victory over Fulham in the 1908 Anfield semi-final.

 The highest post-war winning margin was Stoke City's 5–0 victory over Bolton Wanderers in the second 2011 semi-final on 17 April 2011.

 The highest-scoring match was Hull City's 5–3 victory over Sheffield United in the second 2014 semi-final.